jtarkington77/sealed-box-ai-runbook/docs/models.md

 - Pick a **worker** model that fits your GPU and your workflow.
 - Pick a **watchdog** that can keep up.
 - Add optional **code** and **math/research** specialists.
-- Choose an **embedding** model that doesn’t suck.
+- Choose an **embedding** model that doesn't suck.

 ---

+## What I'm actually running right now

+Hardware: A6000-class GPU, i9-13xxx CPU, 128 GB RAM, fast NVMe.
+I keep multiple models loaded and swap specialists as needed.

+- **Worker (general daily driver):** `Qwen/Qwen2.5-32B-Instruct` in 4-bit (EXL2) on the main GPU.
+- **Code model:** `Qwen/Qwen2.5-Coder-14B-Instruct` in 4-bit.
+Loaded when I'm doing heavy coding/automation work.
+- **Security/deep reasoning:** `mistralai/Mixtral-8x7B-Instruct-v0.1` in 4-bit for incident-style analysis and harder chains of thought.
+- **Math (ad hoc):** `Qwen/Qwen2.5-Math-7B-Instruct`, spun up only when I need math/problem-solving to save VRAM.
+- **Watchdog:** `microsoft/Phi-3.5-mini-instruct` (always on for scoring/monitoring).
+- **Embeddings:** `BAAI/bge-m3` (CPU or small GPU) for multilingual retrieval; `nomic-ai/nomic-embed-text-v1` as a lighter fallback.

+If you mirror this on smaller hardware, downshift worker to `Qwen2.5-14B-Instruct` (4-bit) and code to `Qwen2.5-Coder-7B-Instruct`, keep the same watchdog/embeddings, and avoid running Mixtral at the same time as your worker.

+Use these exact model IDs in `~/sealed-box-ai/stack/env/stack.env` for `WORKER_MODEL` and `WATCHDOG_MODEL` before starting docker compose.

+Offline/air-gapped note: pre-fetch these models (and your embedding model) into `data/models` or your runtime cache and point your engine there; Qwen/Meta checkpoints are not bundled and require prior download/auth if gated.

+Hugging Face gated checkpoints (e.g., Meta) require a token and license acceptance.
+If you cannot pull at runtime:
+- Download on a connected machine with `huggingface-cli download ... --local-dir /path/to/models`.
+- Copy into `~/sealed-box-ai/stack/data/models`.
+- Run vLLM with `--model /root/.cache/huggingface/...` mapped to that path.

+### If you're on smaller hardware (12–16 GB VRAM)

+- **Worker:** `Qwen/Qwen2.5-14B-Instruct` (4-bit) or `meta-llama/Llama-3.1-8B-Instruct` (4-bit).
+- **Code (optional):** `Qwen/Qwen2.5-Coder-7B-Instruct` loaded only when needed.
+- **Watchdog:** keep `microsoft/Phi-3.5-mini-instruct`.
+- **Embeddings:** `BAAI/bge-m3` on CPU.
+- **Tips:** Keep one large model loaded at a time; avoid Mixtral here.
+If you see OOMs, lower `--max-model-len`.
+- **Performance expectations:** expect slower responses and shorter contexts; 8–14B quantized models are usable for chat/RAG but not “snappy” on big documents.
+Keep RAG chunks small and prompts concise.

+---

 ## 1. Quick mental model: how these things actually work

-You don’t need transformer math, but you do need a few concepts straight:
+You don't need transformer math, but you do need a few concepts straight:

 ### 1.1 Tokens & context window

 Models read text as **tokens** (chunks of words / punctuation).
-The **context window** is how many tokens they can “see” at once:
+The **context window** is how many tokens they can "see" at once:

-- 4k–8k tokens → fine for chat, short notes.
+- 4k-8k tokens: fine for chat, short notes.
-- ~32k+ → you can start throwing real docs and logs at it.
+- ~32k+: you can start throwing real docs and logs at it.
-- 100k+ → long reports, multi-doc workflows, “read this whole folder” type stuff.
+- 100k+: long reports, multi-doc workflows, "read this whole folder" type stuff.

-If your context window is tiny, RAG still helps, but you’ll constantly fight truncation.
+If your context window is tiny, RAG still helps, but you'll constantly fight truncation.

 ### 1.2 Parameters (B = billion)

 Parameter count is a rough capacity indicator:

-- 3B–8B: “small” – fine for simple tasks, starts to fall apart on complex chains of thought.
+- 3B--8B: "small" -- fine for simple tasks, starts to fall apart on complex chains of thought.
-- 13B–16B: **floor** for a general assistant that doesn’t feel like a toy.
+- 13B--16B: **floor** for a general assistant that doesn't feel like a toy.
-- 30B–70B: where open-weight models start feeling like real workers for serious workflows.
+- 30B--70B: where open-weight models start feeling like real workers for serious workflows.
 - MoE (Mixture-of-Experts) like Mixtral:
-  - 8×7B behaves more like a much larger dense model in many tasks.
+  - 8?--7B behaves more like a much larger dense model in many tasks.

-More params → more VRAM, slower, but usually better reasoning and robustness.
+More params means more VRAM, slower, but usually better reasoning and robustness.

 ### 1.3 Base, instruct, code, math, embeddings, watchdogs

-You’ll see model labels like:
+You'll see model labels like:

-- **Base** – raw pretrain, not aligned for instructions.
-Good starting point for fine-tuning, bad as a “just talk to it” assistant.
+- **Base** -- raw pretrain, not aligned for instructions.
+Good starting point for fine-tuning, bad as a "just talk to it" assistant.
-- **Instruct / Chat** – tuned to follow instructions.
+- **Instruct / Chat** -- tuned to follow instructions.
 This is what you want for:
   - Worker.
   - Watchdog (small instruct).
-- **Code** – trained heavily on code + comments.
+- **Code** -- trained heavily on code + comments.
 Better at:
   - Filling in functions.
   - Fixing scripts.
   - Understanding stack traces.
-- **Math / reasoning** – tuned on math proofs, competitions, theorems.
+- **Math / reasoning** -- tuned on math proofs, competitions, theorems.
   - Overkill for daily chat.
   - Excellent for heavy problem solving if you have the hardware.
-- **Embedding models** – not chat at all.
-Text → vector.
+- **Embedding models** -- not chat at all.
+Text to vector.
 Used for RAG.
-- **Guard / safety / watchdog** – small models used to:
+- **Guard / safety / watchdog** -- small models used to:
   - Classify content.
   - Score for risk.
   - Enforce simple policies.